LynnMwendeKamau/LynnMwendeKamau/README.md

 ### 👋 Howdy, future code wranglers!
-I'm Lynn Mwende Kamau, your friendly neighbor from the digital wild west🌵.
+I'm your friendly neighbor from the digital wild west🌵.

 👩🏾‍💻I'm Lynn Mwende Kamau, a recent Software Engineering graduate based in Nairobi, Kenya📍.
 Picture me as a coding wizard fresh out of the academic cauldron, armed with a degree and a wand (a.k.a. keyboard), ready to work some programming magic!🧨